Financial

 South Carolina Senior Property Tax Relief Guide

-South Carolina senior property tax relief centers on one program: the Homestead Exemption, which removes the first $50,000 of your home's fair market value from taxation if you're 65 or older.
+South Carolina's Homestead Exemption removes the first $50,000 of your home's fair market value from taxation if you are 65 or older, totally and permanently disabled, or legally blind.

 8 min read